 - 10 min concept: Characteristics of good unit tests

-- 30 min concrete: write some tests for CalcStats
+- 30 min concrete: write some unit tests for RecentlyUsedList

 - 5 min conclusions: Note something you want to remember about unit test design

 Ask yourself the following questions about the unit tests you’ve written up to now:

 - Can I run and get unambiguous results from a unit test I wrote two weeks or months or years ago?

 - Can any member of my team run and get results from unit tests I wrote two months ago?

 - Can I run all the unit tests I’ve written in no more than a few minutes?

 - Can I run all the unit tests I’ve written at the push of a button?